 Lead A Group

 'Becoming a PEPS facilitator was just another step for me to embrace being a full-time dad, and another chance to share my values of respect and volunteerism.
 Young families and building community are a couple of the things that I am passionate about right now, so it seemed natural that I would give back to PEPS by volunteering.
-My goal as a facilitator was to try and create a respectful forum for discussion and sharing as well as lasting family-like relationships within our community.'
+My goal as a facilitator was to try and create a respectful forum for discussion and sharing as well as lasting family-like relationships within our community.' - Sean, PEPS group leader

 PEPS facilitators are compassionate, empathetic, resourceful and real.
-They don't have all the answers, but they are passionate about helping parents generate ideas, find information and build community together.
+They don't have all the answers, but they are passionate about helping parents generate ideas, find information and build neighborhood communities together.

 Some leaders give back as a way of honoring their own PEPS experience.
 Many are new to PEPS.
 All tell us they find great joy and satisfaction in helping new parents connect and share through their PEPS groups.

 If you loved being part of a PEPS group, join again as a leader.
 If your kids are past PEPS ages, here's an ideal way to experience the magic of our groups.

-Leaders commit to working with their group for 12 consecutive weeks, fewer if you choose to co-lead with a friend, spouse, partner or colleague.
+Leaders commit to working with their group for 12 consecutive weeks, fewer if you choose to co-lead with a friend, spouse, partner, or colleague.
 PEPS provides specialized training and group leaders have access to experienced PEPS staff mentorship and a wealth of resources online.

 More group leader information